-Recall [5, 4] that in Borda and Veto, CWM is \mathcal{NP} -hard, even with 3 candidates.
-Since Borda and Veto are examples of sensitive scoring protocols, we would like to know how resistant this family of protocols really is with respect to coalitional manipulation.
+Recall [4, 3] that in Borda and Veto, CWM is NP-hard, even with 3 candidates.
+Since Borda and Veto are examples of sensitive scoring protocols, we would like to study how resistant this family of protocols really is with respect to coalitional manipulation.
 In this section we use the methods from the previous section to prove our main result:

-THEOREM 1.
+Theorem 2.
 Let P be a sensitive scoring protocol.
-Then P, with candidates $C = \{p, c_1, \ldots, c_m\}, m = O(1)$, is susceptible to SCWM.
+Then P, with candidates $C = \{p, c_1, \ldots, c_m\}$, m = O(1), is susceptible to SCWM.